Heart doctors in South Tampa

 Treatment for heart attacks

 A heart attack is a serious medical emergency that requires immediate treatment in the nearest emergency room (ER).
-Upon arrival to the ER at Memorial Hospital of Tampa, patients exhibiting heart attack symptoms are taken to our cardiac cath lab to be examined for blockages in the coronary arteries.
+Upon arrival to the ER at HCA Florida South Tampa Hospital, patients exhibiting heart attack symptoms are taken to our cardiac cath lab to be examined for blockages in the coronary arteries.

 If a blockage is found, cardiologists may perform a PCI.
 This procedure uses a catheter to place a stent in the blocked blood vessel to open up the artery and restore proper blood flow.